 WD backup is a user-friendly backup application that is quick and convenient.
 It protects your files, documents, images, and other such data from data corruption, virus attacks, and other such data loss scenarios.
 Two backup locations are used in the process - on-premise backups and off-premise backups.
 Primary storage gets saved to a WD drive.
 For secondary storage, backups are stored on a cloud.
 WD backup software can efficiently run a scheduled backup as well as real-time updates of files.

 However, there are some common issues that WD backup software faces.
 These include:

 If you want to invest in a good alternative to WD backup software, AOMEI Backupper is the perfect choice to make.
 AOMEI Backupper does not have any of the above-mentioned limitations.
 Not only is it compatible with all the versions of Windows, but it also makes the backup procedure fast and efficient.

 It can easily backup large files without putting too much pressure on the CPU and does not slow down your PC.
 AOMEI Backupper allows for a complete system or disk/clone backup and can back up your operating system and other applications together with files that are being used.

-AOMEI Backupper works efficiently on all the versions of Windows including XP, Vista and Windows 10/8/7.
-It has a user-friendly interface and can be easily used by a novice to take backup of their files.
+AOMEI Backupper works efficiently on all the versions of Windows including XP, Vista, and Windows 10/8/7.
+It has a user-friendly interface and can be easily used by a novice to take a backup of their files.

 Let's have a look at the procedural steps to learn how you can create a backup using AOMEI Backupper: